Rising Star Awards 2020 - Nomination Form

 Do you work with someone who is a rising star in the IT space?
 Or perhaps there's someone in your midst who has been a role model or mentor to those who are beginning their career in the sector?
 Or are you a rising star yourself who should be recognised?

 If so, we are ready to celebrate their/your achievements at the first ever Computing Rising Star Awards.
 The Awards are not about young versus old; they are about celebrating and recognising the achievements of those at the beginning of their career in the sector - shining a spotlight on their success and championing the organisations that do the most to develop new talent in the digital industry.

 Simply complete some basic details about the person or company you are nominating via our online portal.
 You can also nominate yourself.
 Nominations must be supported with a statement of a maximum 250 words.

 Once nominations have been received, the nominee will be contacted and forwarded a list of questions that they will be required to complete in order to progress to the first round of judging.
 Nominees will be judged on their achievements during the 2019/2020 year.

 >>View the terms and conditions

-The deadline for nominations is: Friday 5 June 2020
+The deadline for nominations has been extended to: Friday 19 June 2020

 Only entries via the nomination system will be considered.
 It is up to the nominators to ensure contact details of those being nominated are correct.
 The panel reserves the right to close a category should the quality of entrants be deemed too low to judge; remove an entry if in the opinion of the judges the criteria has not been followed; or suggest another more appropriate category for entrants.
 The panel will take into account nominee responses as well as third party research such as websites and social media.
 The panel reserves the right to use public voting where appropriate.
 The decision of the chairperson is final.